White Rabbit Project: Focus and goals

-Another characteristic of this project is that it operates completely on open source with both the hardware and software sources available.
+Another characteristic of this project is that it operates completely on open source, with both the hardware and software sources available.

 Technologies

 To achieve sub-nanosecond synchronization White Rabbit utilizes Synchronous Ethernet (SyncE) to achieve syntonization and IEEE 1588 (1588) Precision Time Protocol (PTP) to communicate time and a module for precise phase difference measurement between the master reference clock and the local clock based on phase frequency detectors.

 White Rabbit uses the Precision Time Protocol to achieve sub-nanosecond accuracy.
 A two-way exchange of the Precision Time Protocol synchronization messages allows precise adjustment of clock phase and offset.
 The link delay is known precisely via accurate hardware timestamps and the calculation of delay asymmetry.

-White Rabbit applications
+Applications

+At ELI Beamlines, White Rabbit is used for timing applications in the hall for Plasma Physics and High intensity Interaction.

-At CERN White Rabbit was used for the new control system of the injector chain.
+At CERN, White Rabbit was used for the new control system of the injector chain.

-At GSI White Rabbit will become the timing system of the FAIR complex.
+At GSI, White Rabbit will become the timing system of the FAIR complex.

 The KM3NeT neutrino telescope uses White Rabbit to synchronise the detector units.

 The EISCAT 3D radar will utilise White Rabbit for synchronization in the beam-forming network.

 About 6000 detector nodes for the LHAASO (Large High Altitude Air Shower Observatory) experiment are synchronized by a White Rabbit network.

 At least two Cosmic Microwave Background research programs (Simons Observatory, and CMB-S4) are considering White Rabbit for the timing of their data acquisition and control systems.

 Several companies have begun to commercialize White Rabbit for commercial applications by developing their own White Rabbit hardware and software.

 The first white rabbit element on the white rabbit project was the "white rabbit switch", financed by the government of Spain and CERN, and produced by Seven Solutions.

-In years 2015-2016 White Rabbit was successfully deployed by Horizon 2020 Project DEMETRA service #3 and tested for distribution Galileo precise UTC using ground fiber service.
+In 2015-2016, White Rabbit was successfully deployed by Horizon 2020 Project DEMETRA service #3 and tested for distribution Galileo precise UTC using ground fibre service.

+NORDUnet and its member organizations use White Rabbit to connect timing infrastructure across Norway, Sweden, Finland and Denmark through the members' fibre networks, with the Norwegian Metrology Service connected in 2026.
+Future plans include a connection to continental Europe through Hamburg.